max24schm/CV/index.md

 <dd>Nov 2019 – Present</dd>
 <dd>Ruhr-University Bochum – Germany</dd>

-Collection and analysis of optogenetic, electrophysiological and behavioral data from pigeons in a stop-change signal task to study serial versus parallel processing of multicomponent behaviour.
-Assisting in surgeries for optogenetic and electrophysiological implants.
+Collection and analysis of electrophysiological and behavioral data from pigeons in a stop-change signal task to study serial versus parallel processing in multicomponent behaviour.
+Assisting in surgeries for electrophysiological implants.

 #### Socio-Economic Panel, Supervisor: Dr. Theresa Entringer